motopress/getwid/readme.txt

 Yes.
 Copy this file: `\getwid\includes\templates\recent-posts\post.php` to `{your_theme}\getwid\recent-posts\`.

+= Can I use it with other block plugins? =

+Definitely!
+You can use Getwid together with the core and third-party block plugins.

 == Screenshots ==

-1. Google Maps Block.
-2. Section Block.
+1. Section Block.
+2. Pre-Designed Templates and Blocks.
 3. Image Stack Gallery Block.
 4. Button Group Block.
 5. Recent Posts Block.
 6. Testimonial Block.
 7. Accordion/Toggle Block.
 8. Image Box Block.
+9. Instagram Block.
+10. Contact Form Block.
+11. Post Carousel Block.
+12. Post Slider Block.
+13. Google Maps Block.

 == Installation ==

 1. Upload the plugin to the /wp-content/plugins/ directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the Getwid WordPress plugin through the 'Plugins' menu in WordPress.
+3. Use Getwid on your next page or post.

 == Copyright ==